Page title

 📦 Root schema converted into type: User

-And, assuming your user.jtd.json
+And, assuming your user.jtd.json looked something like this:

 {